Manish-Khatriya/BMI_app/README.md

 It lets users calculate their **Body Mass Index (BMI)** based on their height and weight, and shows the result with a category (Underweight, Normal, Overweight, etc.).

+📚 What I Learned from This Project :
+- How to calculate BMI using user input
+- How to manage state efficiently
+- How to build responsive UI using MediaQuery
+- Real-world use of Flutter widgets for layout and design
+- How Dart language works in Flutter development
+- How to build and install APK files on Android devices

 ## 📱 Supported Platforms

 This app is built using **Flutter**, so it works on: